warrior-cultures-and-training

 Adoption of Eastern Technologies

 European armies that traveled to the Middle East encountered military technologies that were more advanced than their own.
 The most significant adoption was the crossbow, which had been known in Europe but became more widespread after the Crusades.
-Crossbows allowed less-trained soldiers to penetrate armor at a distance, changing battlefield dynamics.
+Crossbows allowed less-trained soldiers to penetrate armor at a distance, changing battlefield dynamics and eventually leading to changes in armor design.
 Europeans also adopted the composite bow, used effectively by Turkic and Arab archers, which offered greater power and range than the simple wooden longbow.
-Siege warfare saw the introduction of counterweight trebuchets and advanced siege towers, enabling Crusader armies to capture fortified cities like Jerusalem and Acre.
-The exposure to Eastern metallurgy also improved European sword and armor production, leading to stronger, lighter equipment.
+Siege warfare saw the introduction of counterweight trebuchets and advanced siege towers, enabling Crusader armies to capture fortified cities like Jerusalem, Acre, and Antioch.
+Exposure to Eastern metallurgy also improved European sword and armor production, leading to stronger, lighter equipment—the development of the longsword and plate armor in the later Middle Ages can be traced partly to these encounters.

 Fortification and Castle Building